 In previous years, we have made our budget and financial statements available to the public in a manner that was very much numbers-driven, like the documents above.
 The need to provide the public with a more reader and user-friendly document gave impetus to a new way of relaying budget information to you.
 With charts, graphs and summaries, the 2020 Budget Booklet encapsulate the nuts-and-bolts of a municipal budget, including:

 - 2020-2023 Long-Term Budget Projection

 Metropolitan District Dissolution & Debt Fund

 The Metropolitan District was formed in 1983 to provide certain municipal services like domestic water, drainage, roads, transportation and wastewater treatment.
-About 20 years later District determined that it should dissolve and that we, the town, should assume the governmental services and functions that were performed by District.
+About 20 years later the District determined that it should dissolve and that we, the town, should assume the governmental services and functions that were performed by District.
 In December 2006, the San Miguel District Court approved the dissolution effective January 1, 2007.
 The District’s electors also approved the dissolution in the November 2006 election.
 The District is in existence to the extent necessary to provide for the payment of the debt service requirements of its outstanding General Obligation Bonds.
-Moreover, Town Council is responsible for setting an annual mill levy on behalf of District for the payment of the debt service requirements outlined in the Mountain Village Metropolitan District 2020 Adopted Budget for the Debt Service Fund.
+Moreover, Town Council is responsible for setting an annual mill levy on behalf of the District for the payment of the debt service requirements outlined in the Mountain Village Metropolitan District 2020 Adopted Budget for the Debt Service Fund.